pinksheep

 Step 5

-Use history, templates, and guides to refine the task after real usage.
+Use history, templates, and guides to refine how your team works across the stack.

 Editorial team